Lucan, Dublin: Economy

 In terms of retail, the main street contains the newsagent Centra, bookmakers, boutiques, banks, charity shops, IT shops and cafés.
-The Lucan Shopping Centre includes SuperValu, Dunnes Store, Peter Mark, and McDonald's, along with a Community Library.
+The Lucan Shopping Centre includes SuperValu, Dunnes Stores, Peter Mark, and McDonald's, along with a Community Library.

 The area is primarily a residential one, but employers in the area include the Liffey Valley Shopping Centre, Citywest and Tallaght in southwest Dublin, Intel in Leixlip, County Kildare, and eBay's European operation in Blanchardstown.

 Climate

 Lucan has an oceanic climate (Köppen: Cfb).